FuRuF-11/PyBlock/README.md

 # PyBlock

-A collection of implementations all kinds of NNs and NN blocks in pytorch.
+A collection of the implementations all kinds of NNs(which might become the block of other projects) in pytorch.

-The things I cannot build.I donot understand.
+These things I cannot build.I donot understand.

 Files Tree:
 .